Essential Oil First Aid Kit

-Please do not, under any circumstances, use your Oregano or Tea Tree Essential Oils on your pets!
+Please do not, under any circumstances, use your Oregano Essential Oil or Tea Tree Essential Oil on your pets!

-I meet a lot of people who merrily tell me that they use Tea Tree Oil on their dogs and cats, but, these poor animals cannot digest the phenols and terpenoids in these essential oils, because they don’t have glucuronyl transferase digestive enzymes in the liver.
+I meet a lot of people who merrily tell me that they use Tea Tree Oil on their dogs and cats, but, these poor animals cannot digest the phenols and terpenoids in these essential oils, because they don’t have glucuronyl transferase digestive enzymes in their livers.

-Using Tea Tree and Oregano Essential Oils will therefore result in a toxic reaction within your pet and will very likely cause permanent liver damage.
+Using Tea Tree Essential Oil and Oregano Essential Oils will therefore result in a toxic reaction within your pet and will very likely cause permanent liver damage.

-*Even inhaling Tea Tree and Oregano Essential Oil will potentially make your pets very poorly.
+*Even inhaling Tea Tree Essential Oil and Oregano Essential Oil will potentially make your pets very poorly.
 Do not use these oils in the same room as your pets, and ventilate properly afterwards.